 They are also still unsure about going to fully padded goalies, full cross-checking, and playing “real box”.
 Some of this has to do with gaining the benefits of the small goal and tight quarters while still coaching field concepts.
 According to Felice: “We don’t know if we’re going to have the goalies suited up like a hockey goalie or just using regular field equipment.
 I think we’ll go with a little bit of both just so the guys know their shooting has to be a little more accurate when they have the padded-up goalie.
 I think it will depend on what our emphasis is for that practice.”
 This is a larger debate that goes well beyond Liverpool as the “hybrid” approach of combining box and field seems to be very popular south of the Canadian border.

 Regardless of how far down the box path Liverpool goes, the fact is they will be keeping their commitment to box lacrosse as a central component of their program’s DNA.
 They are not the only ones, and I hope their journey inspires other teams around the country and world to at the very least consider this approach.
-If you are involved with a program that has considered a similar project, hopefully Liverpool’s approach has given you some ideas on how to get it done.
+If you are involved with a program that has considered a similar project, hopefully Liverpool’s approach on how to build a box lacrosse facility has given you some ideas on how to get it done.
 If you have not, maybe this just became a way to build excitement about lacrosse in your area.
 Either way, it is just one of many ways that you can help #GrowTheGame.